IvanPavlo/new-rep-study/README.md

-# new-rep-study
+# githab-study-part1
-Create a new clean rep
+Repo for first project